Zhang Shuai: 2017–18: Second career title

-2019: Australian Open doubles champion and top 10 debut, Wimbledon singles QF
+2019: Australian doubles title and top 10, Wimbledon singles quarterfinal

-Zhang won the biggest title of her career at the Australian Open.
+Zhang won the biggest doubles title of her career at the Australian Open.
 With home-favorite Sam Stosur, she won her maiden major doubles title, upsetting defending champions, Tímea Babos and Kristina Mladenovic, in straight sets.
-She became the fourth player from mainland China to win a Grand Slam women's doubles title, after Zheng Jie, Yan Zi and Peng Shuai.
+She became the fourth player from mainland China to win a major women's doubles title, after Zheng Jie, Yan Zi and Peng Shuai.

 The pair also reached the final at Miami, where they lost to Elise Mertens and Aryna Sabalenka, in straight sets.
 She made her top-10 debut in doubles on 13 May 2019.

 At Wimbledon, Zhang reached the second quarterfinal of a major singles event of her career, before losing to Simona Halep in straight sets.